ibauk/sm3/help/rpsettings.md

 useMagicPenalty / valMagicPenalty
 : Specifies the use of percentage penalties

+autoFinisher
+: If true, no formal 'rally complete' process needed; if false, must supply final odo reading

+autoLateDNF
+: If true, any timed odo or claim past time results in DNF

 ### Presentation
 claimsReloadEBC
 : Number of seconds between refreshes of EBC list